📖 Free guide: How to Teach Mindfulness & Meditation

 • One-to-one mentoring and feedback to build your confidence and master the pacing of your sessions.

-You've just learned the first of six science-backed skill sets for teaching mindfulness.
-At MindfulnessExercises.com, our certification program is designed with these skill sets at its core and includes all the support and resources you need to kick off a career in mindfulness teaching.
+You’ve just learned the first of six science-backed skill sets for teaching mindfulness.
+At MindfulnessExercises.com, our teacher certification program is designed with these skill sets at its core and includes the support and resources you need to begin a career in mindfulness teaching.
+With done-for-you curricula and personalized mentoring, our internationally accredited certification will equip you with what you need to teach mindfulness and meditation in any context.
+Learn more and explore the current registration offer.